jcfaracco/xpysom-dask/README.md

         [ 0.77,  0.59,  0.22,  0.03]]
 ```

- Then you can train XPySom just as follows:
+ Then you can train XPySom-Dask just as follows:

 ```python
 from xpysom-dask import XPySom